MigraMax® helps to ease headache and sickness during a migraine.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about the medicine and it will provide you with a full list of the side-effects which you may experience.

 - Take MigraMax® exactly as your doctor tells you to.
 As soon as a migraine starts, stir the contents of one sachet into a small glass of water and drink it straightaway.
-You can take a further sachet in the same way after 2 hours if needed.
+You can take a further sachet in the same way after two hours if needed.
 Do not take more than a total of three sachets in any 24-hour period.

 - If you are able, try to take the sachets with something to eat.